 A weekend in Otranto might be not enough and you can definitely do more adventurous activities like diving or horse riding there, but if you are limited by time when visiting Puglia, then definitely don’t miss this lovely hidden jewel in Puglia.

-Where we stayed in Otranto
+Where to stay in Otranto

 We stayed in a hotel for two days when we went last October and we loved it.
 Since we didn’t drive a car, the location was just perfect and the host, Mrs. Veronique made our stay even more special thanks to her enthusiastic personality and travel wanderlust.